laforge49/asynchronous-entities/README.md

 The persistent map of an entity has an entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities persistent map are encoded kewords derived from the names of the entities.
-The persistent map of an entity also has an entry with a key of :PARENT and a value which is the names of the entity which has that entity as a child.
+The persistent map of an entity also has an entry with a key of :PARENT and a value which is a vector holding both the key of the entity which has that entity as a child and the key of the child set in the parent which connects the parent to the child.

 ## Contexts

 A context is an entity with an entry in its persistent map with a key of :ENTITIES and whose value is a persistent map of entities.

-The persistent map of an entity has an entry with a key of CONTEXTS and a value which is a vector of the name of the contexts for which that entity is a member.
+The persistent map of an entity has an entry with a key of :CONTEXTS and a value which is a vector of the key of the contexts for which that entity is a member.

 When a parent/child relation is broken, then the child is removed from the contexts for which it is a member, along with all the children